omark807/weather-dashboard/README.md

 - Simplified layouts
 - Screen reader announcements for important updates# Weather Dashboard

+A TypeScript weather dashboard application that displays current weather information and forecasts for any location using the WeatherAPI.com service.

 ## Features

 - Search for weather by city name